 The Fedup Roadshow in May and June 2012 covered 13,000km of driving and 24 talks in total, from Urunga, to Kingaroy, Rockhampton, Hervey Bay, Maroochydore, Brisbane (Beenleigh), Macksville, Orange, Sydney (Denistone), Wollongong, Canberra, Albury, Melbourne (Vermont South and Essendon), Victor Harbor, Adelaide, Perth (Willetton and Claremont), and Bunbury.
 Fedup Roadshow 2012

 The Fedup Roadshow 2011 by Sue Dengate was attended by over 2,000 people at 15 locations in five States/Territories and went to Coffs Harbour, Brisbane, Taree, Newcastle, Sydney, Canberra, Shepparton, Albury, Melbourne (Berwick Fields), Melbourne (Mulgrave), Barwon Heads (Ocean Grove/Geelong), Ballarat, Mt Gambier, Adelaide and Clare.
 The efforts of the volunteer organisers at each venue are a tribute to the need for such information in the community – thank you.
-You can see a step by step report on the Fedup Roadshow 2011 with photos or directly on Facebook.
+You can see a step by step report on the Fedup Roadshow 2011

 The Fedup Roadshow 2010 by Sue Dengate was attended by over 3,000 people in 6 States and went to Toowoomba, Brisbane, Bingara, Inverell, Gunnedah, Newcastle, Castle Hill, Canberra, Yass, Wagga Wagga, Albury/Wodonga, Launceston, Hobart, Burnie, Melbourne, Millicent, Adelaide, Whyalla, Port Lincoln and Mildura.
 Many thanks to the volunteer organisers at each venue – such dedication is appreciated.
 You can see a step by step report on the Fedup Roadshow 2010 with photos.